lGabrielDev/todolist_API/README.md

 <br>

-- **ADMIN** -> Special authority, that allowed a user to access sensitive endpoints.
+- **ADMIN** -> Special authority that allowed a user to access sensitive endpoints.
 By default, the application going to create a user called "admin" with a password "123".
 That 'default admin account' will be the responsable to give the admin authority to a regular user.
 After you have a user with admin authority, you dont need to use that 'default admin account' anymore.

 Working with users and roles, we can assert that users can only manipulate their own tasks.
 Not allowed to access informations about others users tasks.